Published in

 2. Light and Value.

-Father composed this artwork with a higher intensity and brightly illuminating surface.
+The artist composed this artwork with a higher intensity and brightly illuminated surfaces.
 There is lightness in the artwork, which does not include shadows over the figures and parts of the background.
-However, the garden is darker, which contrasts coordinatingly with the illuminance of the central figures on the canvas.
+However, the garden has darker values, contrasting coordinately with the illuminance of the central figures on the canvas.

 Annunciation (Fra Angelico) light and value